vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 # 🛠️ Implementation Guide: StartupCo IAM Security Project

-This document walks through my actual experience implementing this IAM security solution, including the challenges I faced and how I solved them.
+This document walks through my experience implementing this IAM security solution, including the challenges I faced and how I solved them.

 ---

-## 📝 Project Context
+# 📝 Project Context

-**Scenario:** StartupCo had 10 employees sharing one AWS root account with credentials passed around in Slack.
+**Scenario:** StartupCo (hypothetical company) has 10 employees sharing one AWS root account with credentials passed around in Slack.
+THey share these credentials in places such as Microsoft Teams chats which is not secured at all.

+## My Goal:

-**My Goal:** Set up proper IAM with individual accounts, role-based permissions, and MFA enforcement.
+Set up proper IAM with individual accounts, role-based permissions, and MFA enforcement.

 ---

-## 🎯 Phase 1: Planning & Research
+# 🎯 Phase 1: Planning & Research

-### Understanding the Requirements
+## Understanding the Requirements

 First, I mapped out what each team actually needed: